|Position:||Assistant Head Coach, Offensive Coordinator, Tight Ends|

 |College:||Graduated from Clemson with degree in industrial engineering in 2002 with a team-high 3.55 GPA|

-• Clemson’s run of nine straight 10-win seasons started when he became a full-time assistant coach.
-Clemson is 111-16 since he came back to Clemson in 2011.
+• Clemson’s run of 10 straight 10-win seasons started when he became a full-time assistant coach.
+Clemson is 121-18 since he returned to Clemson in 2011.

 • Recipient of the 2017 Frank Broyles Award as the nation’s top assistant coach.